jyrki289/Coursera-Getting-and-Cleaning-Data-project-work/README.md

 <strong>Measure columns</strong>

 &nbsp; &nbsp; &nbsp; &nbsp; All measure columns are numeric.
 Desimalseparator is ".", negative symbol for value is "-".
-&nbsp &nbsp &nbsp &nbsp Lettrs (x, y z) in variables name is used to denote 3-axial signals in the X, Y and Z directions.
+&nbsp; &nbsp; &nbsp; &nbsp; Lettrs (x, y z) in variables name is used to denote 3-axial signals in the X, Y and Z directions.
 <ul>
 <li>timeBodyAccMean-X/</li>
 <li>timeBodyAccMean-Y</li>